 Lung tissue is completely dedicated to delivering oxygen to your blood and to carting away carbon dioxide and other spent gases.
 The expansion and release of your ribcage is what draws in fresh air and dumps out depleted air.
 Lung tissue is far too busy to share in that responsibility!
 Your major breathing muscles turn your chest into a kind of accordion – squeeze and release.

 Posture and Breathing

 So these primary-breathing muscles must have FREEDOM to do their very important work.
-When primary posture and breathing muscles are cramped and restricted, you process less and less oxygen.
+When primary posture and breathing muscles are cramped and restricted, you experience difficulty breathing deeply and you process less and less oxygen.
 Less oxygen makes you feel more and more like slumping.

 EFFECTIVE POSTURE PRODUCES THE GREATEST AMOUNT OF OXYGEN WHILE INVESTING THE LEAST EXPENDITURE OF ENERGY.
 Effective posture translates AS BONE BALANCED LIGHTLY ON BONE, with as few muscles involved as possible in the support of that balance.

 We first do the slump but eventually the slump does us.
 Muscles across the front of the chest grow short and tight while muscles across the back become overstretched and useless.
 Spinal discs and vertebrae are eventually worn down by rag-doll posture.
 What began as a muscle habit eventually becomes a crisis of bones and joints.

 The human body is simply not designed to sit on a chair.
 Sitting still for long periods threatens your circulation, your digestion, your concentration and your respiration.